FACT-Finder-Web-Components/documentation/markdown/en/documentation/configuration.md

 ```

 #### **search-immediate**
 The `search-immediate` attribute ensures, that a search is automatically triggered as soon as `ff-communication` was successfully attached to the DOM.
-The triggered search request uses the current URL parameters.
-If no parameters are present, it uses `*` as query (search for all products) in conjunction with the other settings.
+The triggered search request uses the current URL parameters in conjunction with the settings provided by `ff-communication`-attributes.
+If no search query is provided through the url or an attribute `*` will be used as default (search for all products).

 **NOTE**

 You don't want the `search-immediate` attribute to be present on your landing (home) page because this would trigger a search every time a user enters your shop.
-Usually you want to use it only on category pages and the search result page.
+Usually you only want to use it on category pages and the search result page.

 ## JavaScript Approach